Reviewable/firecrypt/README.md

 For bulk encryption/decryption (including key rotation), you can also specify `".encrypt": {"few": true}` on wildcard keys (whether encrypted or not) where the number of children is expected to be low enough that it's reasonable to read or write them all at once.

 You may want to check out [`fireplan`](https://github.com/pkaminski/fireplan) for a convenient way to generate the encryption specification from your security rules schema.
+See also [`firecrypt-tools`](https://github.com/pkaminski/firecrypt/tree/master/tools) for related utilities.